ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## Patch Messages

+Patch messages are structurally equivalent to delta messages, but once again are only allowed to contain context information.
+They utilize a patch *mechanism* (which may be explicitly indicated via the `patchMethod` quality) to alter the *state* of a Thing instead of reporting state *changes*.

 Yet another purpose for instance-related messages is the application of updates to a device's configuration via a so-called patch message.
 Such a message is shown in {{code-sdf-context-patch}}, where a change of the